jamesstaub/euclip/theory-of-operation.md

 ## Code-driven User Interface
-In Euclip, almost everything that controls sound is created with code.
-The code associated with each track creates the UI controls that you see.
+Euclip is a hybrid of a traditional UI and live-coding interface.

+Code written in each track's script editor construct and modulate the audio nodes.
+It'a formula for how the track behaves, and what parameters may exist.

+When the code is loaded on a track, Euclip creates UI controls (sliders, number boxes etc) making it easy to adjust parameters without changing the code.
+Track controls update automatically as you change a track's SETUP code.

-# initializing signal chain
+# SETUP SCRIPT: initializing the track's signal chain
 - channelStrip() helper
 - - creates nodes